Self-service client installation guide

 AllowLoginScreenPasswordReset Set to true to allow users to reset their passwords from the Mac login screen or set to false to deny it.

-WebInterfaceURL Specify the URL of Adaxes Web interface that the Self-service client will use for resetting passwords e.g. http://host.example.com/Adaxes/SelfService
+WebInterfaceURL Specify the URL of Adaxes Web interface that the self-service client will use for resetting passwords e.g. http://host.example.com/Adaxes/SelfService

 ResetPasswordButton.Position Specify the position to display the Reset Password button on the login screen.
 Possible values: top-left, top-right, bottom-left, bottom-right.